ros2/ros2/spaceros/README.md

 The new image is named **osrf/space-ros:latest**.

+The `rocker` library is required to run the built image, install it by `sudo apt-get install python3-rocker`.
 There is a run.sh script provided for convenience that will run the spaceros image in a container.

 ```